pandemicai/covid19/README.md

 TODO List:
 - Add US Maps and details about cases/deaths in each state
 - Add UK Maps and case details
+- Update timeline with details
 - Add Maps and Case details for all affected countries
-- Add stock charts, heat maps, and tickers for all major sectors and stock market to track the impact of the coronavirus outbreak on the economy
+- Add charts, heat maps, and tickers for all major sectors and stock markets to track the impact of the coronavirus outbreak on the global economy
-- Develop dashboard Web App to track the coronavirus outbreak in each country
+- Develop dashboard Web app to track the coronavirus outbreak in each country
-- Update timeline with details

 We need
 - Frontend developers (Javacript, Typescript with React Framework)